AI-14/car-evaluation/README.md

 ## Screenshots Of The App
 <img src="Pic.png" width="600" height="600"/>

+## Steps Taken In This Project
+- Data Collection
+- EDA & Visualization
+- Model selection & building it.
+- Evaluation of the models.
+- Saving the models.
+- Application program for real time usage.

 ## Installation And Usage
 1. Installation
    - Download/clone this repository.
 Then open terminal (make sure you are in the project's directory).